ABOUT THE EVENT

 DAY OF THE RACE

-Check-in will begin at 7:30 a.m. at CPA Park in Eudora.
-Parking is available in the lot north of the public safety building at 10th and Main.
-You must check-in and sign USARA waiver prior to participating in the race.
-Watercraft dropoff begins at 7:00 AM at the Eudora Wakarusa Boat Ramp.
+Watercraft dropoff begins at 7:30 AM at the Eudora Wakarusa Boat Ramp.
 Valets will ensure the safety of your watercraft.
 Bike drop off will begin at 7:30 a.m. at Riverfest Park in Desoto for Bicycles and The Wakarusa Boat Ramp for watercraft.
 Participants are asked to park at the Wakarusa Boat Ramp.
-YOU ARE RESPONSIBLE FOR GETTING YOUR BIKE TO THE DE SOTO RIVERFRONT PARK.
+YOU ARE RESPONSIBLE FOR GETTING YOUR BIKE TO THE DE SOTO RIVERFEST PARK.
 Valets will ensure the safety of the bicycles.
 Gear may be positioned at transitions but it WILL NOT be moved by officials.
 You bring it, you carry it.
 Participants have course options for the cycling leg of low to medium traffic pavement and low traffic gravel roads, navigate to your comfort.

 PRE-RACE BRIEFING FOR ALL CLASSES WILL BE AT 9:15 A.M.
 IN CPA PARK.